Archive for November, 2008

 Dumbwaiters Through the Ages

-The modern dumbwaiter, which is today usually electric, has roots that date back many hundreds of years.
+The modern dumbwaiter, which today usually uses electricity, has roots that date back many hundreds of years.
 These early dumbwaiters laid the framework for today’s electric dumbwaiter.

-These early dumbwaiters were often used in large castles and other dwellings that spanned multiple floors.
-They allowed the residents of the castle to quickly and easily move food or other supplies around the castle.
-Without them, the kings food could become cold before being brought to him and due to the large staircases that were so very common.
+In ancient times, dumbwaiters were often used in large castles and other dwellings that spanned multiple levels.
+In castles, this allowed the servants to quickly and easily move food or other supplies around the castle.
+Without them, the kings food could become cold before being brought to him.
+Also many castles had very long and winding staircases, which made carrying anything up them both difficult and dangerous.

-By the middle of the eighteen-hundreds, the dumbwaiter was used in many businesses throughout the country, but much of the innovation for these devices took place in New York.
-It was here that the first passenger elevator would be developed as well as hydraulic dumbwaiters and steam powered dumbwaiters.
+By the middle of the eighteen-hundreds, the dumbwaiter was used in many businesses and homes throughout the country, but much of the innovation for these devices took place in New York.
+It was here during the industrial revolution that the first passenger elevator would be developed, as well as hydraulic dumbwaiters and steam powered dumbwaiters.

 The father of the elevator, Elisha Otis, was responsible for many of the advances in dumbwaiter and elevator technology.
-While helping to build a new production facility, Otis was subjected to several dumbwaiter failures.
-All it took was a broken rope and the dumbwaiter would come crashing down, potentially seriously injuring a worker or destroying supplies.
+While overseeing the construction of a large manufacturing plant, Otis was subjected to several dumbwaiter failures.
+All it took was a broken rope and the dumbwaiter would come crashing down, sometimes seriously injuring a worker or destroying supplies.

-Otis set out to solve this problem and devised a spring loaded break system.
+Otis set out to solve this problem and devised a spring loaded brake system.
 In the even of a rope failure, a set of spring powered spikes would be released.
-The spikes would be propelled into the dumbwaiter shaft, which would keep it from falling.
+The spikes would be propelled into the dumbwaiter shaft, which would prevent it from falling.
 This solved his problem, so he went back to supervising the construction of the facility.

 After the facility was complete, Otis was prepared to head to California to do some gold mining, when he was approached by someone who was interested in his dumbwaiter brake system.
 Being a shrewd businessman, Otis realized that his invention had great potential and he began manufacturing commercial dumbwaiters.
-He would be responsible for many advances in elevator and dumbwaiter technology and eventually developed the first passenger elevator.
+Over the next thirty years, Otis would be responsible for many advances in elevator and dumbwaiter technology and eventually developed the first passenger elevator.

 Otis was not the only one that led innovation during this time and together with several other inventors, the electric dumbwaiter would take shape.
-Today, the electric dumbwaiter is very popular in homes and businesses.
-They can be quickly installed into a home as it is being built or into an existing home.
+By the beginning of the twentieth century, electric dumbwaiters had become much more common.
+Although for very heavy loads, the hydraulic or steam powered dumbwaiter was usually used.

-The electric dumbwaiter is far more common, but some people do still opt for a manual dumbwaiter.
-While manual dumbwaiters are still used, they do not offer the same convenience or lifting power that is offered by an electric dumbwaiter.
+While the electric dumbwaiter is more common, some people still opt for a manual dumbwaiter.
+They do not offer the same convenience or lifting power that is offered by an electric dumbwaiter, but are less expensive and can be built by a handyman.

 A dumbwaiter is used in many businesses today.
 They provide a means of moving goods throughout a building quickly and easily.
 With a history that dates back thousands of years, the dumbwaiter has long played an integral part of the business world.